 Things to Consider Before Starting:

-Check the codes of Building: A majority of buildings allow homeowners to install low-voltage wiring at their home for various purposes such as phone lines, speaker wire, computer cable but you should not take chances and check in order to be free from any sort doubt.
+Check the codes of Building: A majority of buildings allow homeowners to install low-voltage wiring at their homes for various purposes such as phone lines, speaker wire, computer cable but you should not take chances and check to be free from any sort of doubt.

 Selection of Proper Cable: You should consult an expert before buying cables for your home.
 You have to assure that the cable meets the fire codes and other standards of the building.

 Initially, you need to finalize the location of the new wiring.
 Check out the existing electrical wiring at your home and accordingly keep the new wiring at a safe distance.
-Thereafter, you should look for hidden wirings at different locations of your home such as attic, basement or crawlspace.
-There are instances of hidden wiring beneath the walls, so in order to locate these wiring you would have to use metal detectors.
+Thereafter, you should look for hidden wirings at different locations of your home such as an attic, basement or crawlspace.
+There are instances of hidden wiring beneath the walls, so to locate this wiring you would have to use metal detectors.

 Steps for Fishing Wires:

-Once you’re ready to run cable through your walls, turn off the power for being safe.
+Once you’re ready to run a cable through your walls, turn off the power for being safe.